Some health conditions and problems are more common after menopause, including osteoporosis and cardiovascular disease.

 Women with osteoporosis have a higher than average risk of breaking bones, especially those in the wrist, hip or spine.

 Heart disease after menopause

-Cardiovascular disease is any disease of the heart or blood vessels, including heart attacks and strokes.
+Cardiovascular disease is any disease of the heart or blood vessels, and can lead to heart attacks and strokes.
 It is usually caused by blocked arteries, and is more common in people with heart disease or strokes in the family, who smoke, who are overweight and who get little exercise.

 Cardiovascular disease is more common in women after menopause than before it.

-Please speak to your doctor if your are concerned.
+Please speak to your doctor if you are concerned.

 Not sure what to do next?

 If you are still concerned about post menopause, why not use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.